nwantou/nwantou/README.md

 ---

 <div align="center">
-   <p>Interested in collaborating or hiring me for Data & AI projects? ⟶
+   <p>Want to collaborate or discuss a data project? ⟶
       <a href="mailto:joynwantou@gmail.com">Contact Me</a><br>
       <b>Show some ❤️ by starring my repositories!</b>
    </p>